 Out-of-control stress is the number one underlying factor to the onset of disease in the body.
 Aside from the emotional toll stress takes, it also affects our health, says Diane Robinson, PhD, of UF Health Center.
-Stress is not always bad; some of it is necessary to help us achieve our goals.
-But long term stress can, among other things, affect our immune system, compromise the digestive system, lead to depression and result in the general deterioration of health.
+However, according to author of The Upside of Stress Dr. Kelly McGonigal, more recent studies show that it's our belief that stress is harmful that can be most damaging; not stress itself.
+Unfortunately, the reality is that most of us have been conditioned and are convinced of the potentially damaging effects of chronic stress, including the fact that long term stress can, among other things, affect our immune system, compromise the digestive system, lead to depression and result in the general deterioration of health.

 One of the reasons is that, in our fast paced society, many of us learn to carry stress as a badge of honor, showing to the world (and ourselves) how productive and needed we are.
 On a physical level, we can also become addicted to the cortisol and adrenaline that get released into our system when we are in "fight or flight" mode.
 However, not only does the continuous release of these hormones wreak havoc in our bodies, it gets us hooked and looking for more.
 "Like a drug addict, you need a bigger fix all the time," says Debbie Mandel, a stress management specialist and author of Addicted to Stress.